 Tip #1: To make the crispiest oven fries, you need to give them a bit of space.
 You can see I was a little overzealous with how many fries I thought I could fit in a pan, and a few of them didn’t brown as well as the others.

 Tips for frying fish:

 - Make sure everything is well ventilated, from the fan running on high to cracking open a window.
-I make it a principle not to fry things at home if I can, but it’s really hard to find gluten free fish and chips where we live.
+I make it a principle not to fry things at home if I can.
+But it’s hard to find a good gluten free fish and chips where we live.
 So it’s one thing I definitely make an exception for!

 - Try burning a candle during and after frying fish inside, it really helps with any lingering smell.

 - And finally, keep the heat on medium.
 You don’t want the oil too hot as it will burn the coating without cooking the fish.

 Like I mentioned above, normally I have a pretty strict policy about frying things at home.
 It’s a little messy and just not my favorite thing.
 However that being said, sometimes a girl just needs fish and chips!